scGetStuff/top/fsjs/react/cv/README.md

 # Notes

--   I'm done
--   at this point in the corse they have not covered React enough to not write stupid code, specifically hooks
+-   I'm done, want to move to the rest of the material
 -   I don't care about deployment at this time, maybe circle back after finishing the material

 # application should include: